simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 _Conclude with a reflection on the lessons learned by the characters._

-_Use simple language to make the story accessible to all ages._
+_Use simple language to make the story suitable for all ages._

 This prompt is a lot better, it passes a lot more details to the LLM.
 It gives clear instructions on how to build tension, develop characters, and structure the plot.
 By specifying the introduction of ‘twists’, and balancing ‘creativity with realistic actions’, the prompt ensures that the story is engaging and logical.
 Also, the prompt states to only use simple language to ensure output includes common words – sometimes LLMs can output words which are not often used in everyday language.